Tracardi/tracardi-api/manual/en/docs/flow/actions/smtp_connector_action.md

 Needed credentials:

-* smtp: smtp.gmail.com, - Choose a smtp server
+* smtp: smtp.gmail.com - Choose a smtp server
-* port: 587, - Select the port on which smtp will run
+* port: 587 - Select the port on which smtp will run
-* username: None, - enter your username
+* username: - enter your username
-* password: None, - enter your password
+* password: - enter your password
 * timeout: 15

 ## Example of resource configuration